 Special Interest Groups (SIGS)

-ANZAM welcomes the establishment of Special Interest Groups (SIGS) which advance the interests of ANZAM and provide a focus for scholarly activity that extends or complements that of current ANZAM conference tracks and/or doctoral activities.
+ANZAM welcomes the establishment of Special Interest Groups (SIGs) which advance the interests of ANZAM and provide a focus for scholarly activity that extends or complements that of current ANZAM Conference Streams* and/or doctoral activities.

 * Please note that the establishment of a SIG does not necessarily result in the creation of a new Conference Stream.
 The number, balance and sponsorship of Conference Streams is reviewed by the Board on a periodic basis.

 Applications for the establishment of a new SIG may be submitted by any member of ANZAM who has been a full member of ANZAM for a minimum of 2 years prior to application.
 The person submitting the application will be the initial SIG Convenor for the proposed SIG.
 Convenors of SIGs should at all times be financial members of ANZAM.

 The application must be supported by a minimum of 15 potential members (who must be current ANZAM members drawn from at least five different institutions) that include academics who span the regional community of scholars in the field.
 While members may be associated with any number of SIGs, they may only support a maximum of 3 SIGs as establishing member.